 BG: What's your best advice for models and their skin in the days leading up to a photoshoot?

-CT: It’s really important to keep skin hydrated – I start every morning with lemon juice and hot water and stay hydrated with lots of coconut water.
+CT: It’s really important to keep skin hydrated.
+I start every morning with [a drink of] lemon juice and hot water and stay hydrated with lots of coconut water.
 You can’t have a beautiful painting without a beautiful canvas!

 BG: So many women are apprehensive about makeup and feel that people who apply it well were born with a magic makeup gene.
 What advice do you have for them?